-ACTIVITY 5: Time required: 45 minutes BIRTHDAY-TA ANALYSIS
+ACTIVITY 4: Time required: 1 hour BIRTHDAY-TA ANALYSIS

-Using historical data accessible online (from the provincial and the federal governments), students will investigate the quality of the outdoor air on their most recent birthday.
+Using historical data accessible online (from Alberta EPA and federal government) students will investigate the quality of the air on their most recent birthday.
 They will look at AQHI readings, pollutant concentrations, and weather conditions and make observations about the relationship between these datasets.
-In doing so. students will develop the skills necessary to interpret air quality data and to use this information to make informed decisions about their outdoor activities.
+In doing so, students will develop the skills necessary to interpret air quality data and to be able to use this information to make informed decisions about their outdoor activities.